 I was smarter with the updated version of my Stories I'd Tell My Children) but maybe not until they're adults).
 A banner at the top proclaims "New Updated Edition."
 The book cover is dateless, and I think the book is timeless.

-As much of the USA prepares to "fall back" from Daylight Savings Time to Standard Time (Sunday, November 3), think about how your books can appear to be right-on-time -- or behind the times.
+Think about how your books can appear to be right-on-time -- or behind the times.

 - Unless you plan to publish updated versions every year or two, don't put a date on the cover.